Table of Contents

 7. Uber Stylish Side Braid

 Don’t know which hairstyle will suit your new embellished churidar-kameez?
-Try this simple loose side braid and you will stand apart from the crowd easily.
-It is a party-perfect hairstyle that can go equally well with any other Indian ethnic outfit like saree, lehenga, etc.
+Try this simple loose side braid, and you will effortlessly stand apart from the crowd.
+It is a party-perfect hairstyle that can go equally well with any other Indian ethnic outfit, like a saree, lehenga, etc.

 Style Decoded: